Reacher (TV series): Filming

 A temporary townscape was built in North Pickering, Ontario to support filming of the first season.
 The entire fictional city of Margrave was built from the ground up in a leased farm field in Ontario.
 Other areas of filming include Toronto, Port Perry and Pickering.
 Principal photography of the first season took place between April 15 and July 30, 2021, in Toronto.
 During filming, Ritchson broke a bone in his shoulder, which required surgery.
 He also tore an abdominal muscle during a fight scene.

 Filming for the second season took place between September 2022 and March 2023.
 The season was filmed in various locations in Ontario, Canada, including Toronto, Brampton and Hamilton.

 Filming for the third season took place in between July and November 2023.
 Different parts of Canada served as backdrops, including Millbrook, Brantford and Downtown St. John's.

-Principal photography for the fourth season began on June 16, 2025, with former US President Joe Biden and his son visiting the set in Rittenhouse Square, Philadelphia.
+Principal photography for the fourth season began on June 16, 2025, with former US President Joe Biden and his son visiting the set in Rittenhouse Square in Philadelphia.
+Filming wrapped by November 18, 2025.

+Principal photography for the fifth season began on July 20, 2026.

 Release

 The first season's episodes were released on February 4, 2022.
 For the second season, the first three episodes were released on December 15, 2023, with an additional episode released each week through January 19, 2024.
-For the third season, the first three episodes were released on February 20, 2025, with an additional episode released each week through March 27, 2025.
+For the third season, the first three episodes were released on February 20, 2025, with an additional episode released each week through March 27.
+For the fourth season, the first three episodes premiered on August 12, 2026, with an additional episode released each week through September 16.